 10. Low Crime Rate – Utah

-According to recent studiesOpens in a new tab., Utah is well below the national violent crime rate.
+According to recent studies, Utah is well below the national violent crime rate.
 The US average crime rate is 4 per 1,000 people, while Utah’s crime rate is 2.6 per 1,000 people.
 The state of Utah has one of the lowest violent crime rates in the country.

 It does, however, fall higher than the national average when it comes to property crime rates.
 So, although you might be safer in Utah, your things might not be safe if you leave them out on the porch or somewhere that is accessible to potential thieves!